marythought/railsy-gemstore/README.md

 * (https://www.codeschool.com/courses/shaping-up-with-angular-js)
 * (https://thinkster.io/angular-rails) <-- I used parts of this tutorial and parts of a Code Fellows in-class demonstration to connect Angular and Rails.
+* some heavy leaning on (https://github.com/codefellows/angular_rails_oct) and in-class demo for the Angular CRUD functionality

 ## Contributing